tardipede/tardigrades_concrete_holes/README.md

 Create in the working directory a folder named *data* and download there the files containing the raw reads

 ## 4 - Run analyses
-Make the scripts executable and rrn the analyses
+Make the scripts executable and run the analyses
 ```
 chmod +x ./code/*
-bash code/000_main_script.bash
+bash ./code/000_main_script.bash
 ```